ICS314-Toaster-Lovin/ICS314-Toaster-Lovin.github.io/index.md

 #### Search Ingredients page

-This page allows you to search for an ingredient based on name, quantity in stock, price, and vendor.
+This page allows you to search for an ingredient based on name, quantity, price, and vendor.

 <img src="images/Search-Ingredients-Page.png" class="img-fluid" width=600>